haproxy/haproxy/doc/lua-api/index.rst

   receive data.

   :param class_socket socket: Is the manipulated Socket.
   :param float value: The timeout value.
-Use flotting point to specify
+Use floating point to specify
     milliseconds.

 .. _regex_class: